rasoul-zandian/inchand-nlp-api/README.md

 # 🧠 Product Review Summarization API (Persian NLP)

 An intelligent API for analyzing and summarizing product reviews using NLP and LLMs.
+Note: Real user data is excluded for privacy reasons.
+Sample data is provided for demonstration purposes.

 ---